Stats & Training

 Vanilluxe can't be caught in Legends: Z-A. Transfer Vanillite from Black, X, or Sword and evolve through the 3-stage chain to get it.
 The step cards below map the full chain.

-Vanilluxe's biggest threats include Volcarona (Fire), Machamp (Fighting), and Aerodactyl (Rock), all carrying super-effective STAB moves.
+In Legends: Z-A, Vanilluxe's biggest threats include Volcarona (Fire), Machamp (Fighting), and Aerodactyl (Rock), all carrying super-effective STAB moves.
 Steel-type attackers are also a problem.

 Vanilluxe gets Snow Warning, Ice Body, and Weak Armor.
-But Snow Warning is the one that matters — it's the centerpiece of every viable set.
+But Snow Warning is the one that matters.
+It's the centerpiece of every viable set.
 Build around that.

 Since Black & White, Vanilluxe has been obtainable in 8 games.
 A Generation 5 debut means a shorter history, but Vanilluxe has appeared steadily across every generation since.